Mendel-Chodaton/Mendel-Chodaton/README.md

 - 👀 I’m interested in apps and software development !
 - 🌱 I’m work with php programtion language
 - 💞️ I’m looking to collaborate on shopify apps and themes
-- 📫 You can reach me on facebook by type my namle "Mendel Chodaton"
+- 📫 You can reach me on facebook by type my name "Mendel Chodaton"

 <!---
 Mendel-Chodaton/Mendel-Chodaton is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.